ksatirli/terraform-github-repository/examples/issue_labels/README.md

 ## Usage

-A _issue-labels_ configuration of the `terraform-github-repository` Module could look like this:
+An _issue-labels_ configuration of the `terraform-github-repository` Module could look like this:

 ```hcl
 module "issue_labels_example" {